krristi427/ReactionBot/README.md

 This is a simple Bot built for distributing roles to users in a Discord Server (also known as Guilds).
 The general Idea is that someone can use a slash command, provide the necessary parameters listed below and hit enter.
 The Bot will then get the available roles in the server, send a fancy message as a reply and the users can select their desired role from a dropdown menu.
-This guarantees that a valid role in the server is selected and avoids frequent errors caused by misspelled words.
+This guarantees that a valid role in the server is selected and avoids frequent errors in old, message-based commands caused by misspelled words.
+In compliance with Human-Computer-Interaction guidelines, the Bot also send a direct feedback in a private channel, letting the user know that something has changed and greeting him/her for the new role.

 The command is `/arr` and it has the following parameters: